When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 I would like to book a voice from the Speakertool, but record it at another studio.
 Is that possible?

-Glad you like our voices!
-Our Speakertool is a service offer for our customers.
-We do not refer speakers to other studios.
-You can request a quote for voice recordings from us at any time: contact form.
+We're glad you like our voices!
+Our speaker tool is a service for our customers.
+We do not place voice talents with other studios.
+You can request a quote for voice recordings from us at any time: Contact form.

 I would like to book a well-known voice actor for my project.
 What costs should I expect?

 Voice actors of famous Hollywood actors usually demand higher fees than commercial voice actors.
-To be able to make you an offer, we need as much information as possible about your project:
+In order to make you an offer, we need as much information as possible about your project:

 - company/product